rnckp/starter-code-ktzh/README.md

 With this repo you get starter code for **all CSV data sets** (currently 443) that are available in the [data shop of the Statistical Office of Canton Zurich](https://www.zh.ch/de/politik-staat/opendata.zhweb-noredirect.zhweb-cache.html?keywords=ogd#/).

-In the list below you find links to preconfigured code files so that you **immediately can start analyzing the data with R or Python.**
+In the list below you find links to preconfigured code files so that you **can immediately start analyzing the data with R or Python.**

 **The Jupyter Notebooks can be opened directly in Google Colab.** 🚀